Find Trade Skills Schools

 • Chief Deputy Court Clerk

-There were about 135,500 jobs for Court Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for Court Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
-There will be an estimated 12,600 positions for Court Clerk per year.
+The BLS estimates 12,600 yearly job openings in this field.

 undefined